ryuzee-cookbooks/aws-tools/README.md

 aws-tools Cookbook
 ==================
-This cookbook help you to apply cookbook to any Amazon EC2 instances.
+This cookbook help you to distingish AWS EC2 instances in VPC as running on AWS.

+For more details, you can see [here](http://qiita.com/labocho/items/2f08cc3d249303122917)

 Requirements
 ------------